moderna/ma-image-resize-tool/README.md

 2. `npm install https://github.com/moderna/ma-image-resize-tool.git`

+   Make sure you have npm version 3.5.3 or higher installed.

 3. A "#setup-ma-image-tool" file is created if installed locally.
 Use it to call the "setup" command on local installs.

 ### Use as Commandline tool (that´s the tools primary purpose)